orthanc-server/orthanc-setup-samples/docker/basic-authentication/README.md

 To stop, use `docker-compose down`.

-As described in the `docker-compose.yml` file, Orthanc's HTTP server is reachable via port 80 on the Docker host, and Orthanc's DICOM server is reachable via port 104 on the Docker host.
+As described in the `docker-compose.yml` file, Orthanc's HTTP server is reachable via port 80 on the Docker host.